jan-matthis/jupyter-js/README.md

-# jupyter-js
+# Jupyter JS

-Custom JS for Jupyter
+Javascript bits for [Jupyter](http://jupyter.org/) profile, see comments in custom.js.